- What’s the difference between effortlessly chic and looking cool

 - Take a look at my style recipe book for inspiration.

-- Mix expansive with cheap items. #stylesecrets Click To Tweet
+- Mix expensive with cheap items. #stylesecrets Click To Tweet

 - Never wear one designer head-to-toe.